Adega318/uni-apuntes/3/3.2/DSI/teoríca/dsi-1-introfucción.md

 # Metodologías adaptadas de la SI
-# Metodologías de modelado de conocimientoflowchart LR
+# Metodologías de modelado de conocimiento
 # Metodología CommonKADS